This morning around 5:30, Angus woke me up with his high-pitched

 I walked out the door and ran into the mesa behind the ranch house.

-The sun was low on the horizon but giving enough light and heat to
+The sun was low on the horizon but gave enough light and heat to

 keep me warm on the path.